Harel was confident that platinum-rank cultivators didn’t need even an hour of sleep daily.

 So Neave walked around the room.
 It was almost the same as he remembered it.
 A little dustier, perhaps.
 Then he turned towards the void in the corner.
-And he walked towards it.
-He stretched his arm out and it sank into nothingness.
+Neave stepped closer, feeling an intense ache in the back of his head.
+He stretched his arm out, and it sank into nothingness.

-Then he touched something cold.
-And where there had been nothing, it appeared.
-His own rotting corpse was lying and he was touching its neck.
-Then the corpse opened its eyes.
+Neave’s arm touched his own rotting corpse, which promptly opened its eyes.
 It lifted its head with crackles and pops and looked over to Neave.
 Then it spoke.

-The corpse got up with more crackles and pops until it got into a seated position.
-And then it spoke again.
+The corpse got up with more crackles and pops until it got seated.
+It spoke again.